junxit/us-congress-bills-115/metadata.md

 - 2018-06-26 — The previous question was ordered pursuant to the rule.
 - 2018-06-26 — The title of the measure was amended.
 Agreed to without objection.
 - 2018-06-26 — Vargas amendment (A002) modified by unanimous consent. (text as modified: CR H5704)
+- 2018-06-27 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.